merge-api/merge-hris-java/docs/Group.md

 # Group

-# The PayGroup Object ### Description The `PayGroup` object is used to represent Group information that employees belong to.
-This is often referenced with an Employee object.  ### Usage Example Fetch from the `LIST Employee` endpoint and expand groups to view an employees groups.
+# The Group Object ### Description The `Group` object is used to represent Group information that employees belong to.
+This is often referenced with an Employee object.  ### Usage Example Fetch from the `LIST Employee` endpoint and expand groups to view an employee's groups.

 ## Properties